 }

-Because both methods have the name and the same number of parameters, the mapper will interpret has the same, regardless of the code inside the functions are the same or not.
+Because both methods have the same name and the same number of parameters, the mapper will treat them as the same, regardless of whether the code inside the functions is identical.
 In this case, the first mapping rules to be reached is the first scripting functoid, which means that the second code inside the second functoid will be ignored and instead will be executed the exact same code that the first one, which is not what intended to do.

 You can validate this map behavior if you validate the map and see the XSL produced: